 (4) Mr. Radford's employment commenced on April 19, 2021.
 The 2021 salary and bonus payments to Mr. Radford reflect the prorated amounts for his partial year of service as an employee during 2021.

-Grants of Plan-Based Awards
+Grants of Plan-Based Awards in Fiscal Year 2023

-The following table shows information regarding grants of plan-based awards during the fiscal year ended December 31, 2022 to the Company's NEOs.
+The following table shows information regarding grants of plan-based awards during the fiscal year ended December 31, 2023 to the Company's NEOs.